-Take Wallbarn's Modular M-Tray roofing for example.
-Like a giant jigsaw puzzle, where all the pieces are the same shape, all you need to do is click each module together.
-Over the course of a few days, they form a seamless green roof with great drainage.
-This form of green roof works best in hard-to-reach places – rather than pay for a specially-shaped green roof, you can use the modular pieces to create an exact roof.
+Wallbarn's Modular M-Tray is super quick to install.
+Over a few days, they form a seamless live roof with excellent drainage.
+This form of grass roof works best in hard-to-reach places.
+Instead of paying for a specially-shaped green roof, you can use modular pieces to create the same roof.

 Rollout Green Roof

-This is the classic form of rollout roof, and although it sounds a little like astroturf you might install in your back garden, a rollout roof actually has several different layers which need to be laid before the seedbeds.
-It's an extremely lightweight form of green roof with low maintenance costs.
-Once installed it should naturally look after itself with minimal watering needed.
+This is the classic rollout roof, and although it sounds like an astroturf which you might install in your back garden, a rollout roof has several different layers that need to be laid before the seedbeds.
+It's a lightweight form of living roof with low maintenance costs.
+Once installed, it should naturally look after itself with minimal watering needed.

 Green Roof Maintenance Costs

-One of the best things about green roofs is that they need minimal maintenance.
-Seedbeds and types of plant are specifically chosen so that they respond well to British weather conditions and don’t grow too wildly out of control.
-While some occasional maintenance might be required, as well as watering during the first few weeks of installation, your green roof will mostly look after itself.
+One of the best things about living roofs is that they need minimal maintenance.
+This is because seedbeds and plant types are specifically chosen to respond well to British weather conditions and not grow too wildly out of control.

 Rollout vs Modular

 Wallbarn's modular green roofs are a cost-effective and straightforward solution for roof maintenance.
 Accessing decking under a rollout of green live roofs requires costly soil and plant life removal - not to mention it is much more complicated!
 With Wallbarn's modular roofing system, removing segment by segment makes access a breeze – so you can do your job timeously without overspending.